 - Member of the AHRC Peer Review College

 - Trustee, British Society for Middle Eastern Studies (BRISMES)

 - Associate Editor, British Journal for Middle Eastern Studies

-- Member of the editorial board or Arab & Muslim Media Research journal
+- Member of the editorial board of the following journals: Journalism Studies, International Journal of Press/Politics, Journal of Arab & Muslim Media Research

 - Fellow, Higher Education Academy

 - Fellow, The Royal Society of Arts (RSA)